nosecs/aj-fivem-appearance/README.md

 ```
 ## Known Bugs

-- qb-multicharacter will either show a blank character or no character at all.
+- Creating a character using the export sometimes will scuff it and make you create a new character on every login

 ## Preview